-This letter will confirm the agreement reached between A. Artists (herein "the Artists') and Broadcasting In Education (herein "THE" BB Par 1 the hereby commissions the Artists -Tower" (herein "the Work").
-In connection with the production of the work Artist shall have the right to use the production facilities of DIF in accordance with Schedule A attached hereto.
+This letter will confirm the agreement reached between A. Artists (herein "the Artists") and Breadcasting In Education (herein "DEC' by Commissions the Artists" Par 1 The hereby commissions the Artists to create a video work having as a working title..."The Education with the production of the work Artist shall have the right to use the production facilities of DHE in accordance with Schedule A attached hereto.
 The Work shall be approximately fifty minutes in length and deal with the subject of high towers.
-Artist agrees to consult with members of the staff of the s reasonable times although it is recognized that all artistic decisions with respect to the Work shall be made by Artist.
+Artist agrees to consult with members of the staff of DEC at reasonable times although it is recognized that all artistic decisions with respect to the Work shall be made by Artist.

 Comment: The main thrust of the commissioning clause is to provide for the Work to be commissioned.
-Usually it will be unnecessary to describe the Work beyond the title and possibly the subject matter.
-The Artist should be able to use the facilities of the station and while he may be required to consult with station stuff, it should may be required to consult with station stuff, it should be clear that artistic decisions will be made by the Artist.
-Schedule A to the agreement is intended to include the details of Artist's permitted use of the station's production facilities including such items as, hours and days per week a facility will be available, equipment and supplies available to artist and person-nel available to Artist.
-Sometimes the commissioning program involves the Artist serving as on artist-in-residence, a performing
+Usually it will be unnecessary to edescribe the Work beyond the title and possibly the subject matter.
+The Artist should be able to use the facilities of the station and while he may be required to consult with station staff, it should be clear that artistic decisions will be made by the Artist.
+Schedule A to the agreement is intended to include the details of Artist's permitted use of the station's production facilities including such items as, hours and days per week a facility will be available, equipment and supplies available to artist and personnel available to Artist.
+Sometimes the commissioning program involves the

 Sometimes the commissioning program involves the Artist serving as an artist-in-residence, or performing services in addition to producing the Work.
-Under such circumstances, the contract should be specific con-cerning the nature of the additional work to be per-formed by Artist, the amount of time Artist will be required to devote and additional compensation, if any.
-If the rendition of these additional services will possible cause a time conflict for the Artist, the times and dates for the performance of these additional services should be subject to mutual agreement.
+Under such circumstances, the contract should be specific concerning the nature of the additional work to be performed by Artist, the amount of time Artist will be required to devote and additional compensation, if any.
+If the rendition of these additional services will possibly cause a time conflict for the Artist, the times and dates for the performance of these additional services should be subject to mutual agreement.

 Par.
-2 In consideration for the rights to the Work granted to BHE hereunder, Artists shall be paid the sum of the thousand dollars as a fee for Artist's' services payable as follows:
+2 In consideration for the rights to the Work granted to DHE hereunder, Artiste shall be paid the sum of there thousand dollars as a fee for Artiste's' services payable as follows: